mandolyte/mdtopdf/README.md

 5. Definition lists are not supported (not sure that markdown supports them -- I need to research this)

-6. The following text features may be tweaked: font, size, spacing, styile, fill color, and text color.
+6. The following text features may be tweaked: font, size, spacing, style, fill color, and text color.
 These are exported and available via the `Styler` struct.
-Note that fill color only works if the text is ouput using CellFormat().
+Note that fill color only works when using `CellFormat()`.
 This is the case for: tables, codeblocks, and backticked text.

 7. Tables are supported, but no attempt is made to ensure fit.
 You can, however, change the font size and spacing to make it smaller.
 See example.